THE MORRIS COUNTY BOARD OF

-As soon as possible an employee shall notify his supervisor of a death in his family and of his need for leave.
+As soon as possible an employee shall notify his supervisor of a death in the family and of his need for leave.
 Notification must be given as in the case of illness under Article 10, Sick Leave, Section 3.
-Proof of Death may be required by the Sheriff.
+Proof of Death may be required by the County Director of Personnel.

 Through the term of this Agreement, the County shall continue the existing liability insurance coverage for employees under this Agreement during performance of their duties.
 The basis of coverage shall be the policy offered on January 1 of the current year by the Morris County Insurance Fund (coverage formerly provided by the Fireman's Fund Insurance Company).

-Information on liability insurance coverage can be obtained from Risk Management.
+Information of liability insurance coverage can be obtained from Risk Management.

 The County shall permit the Association reasonable use of designated bulletin boards located in work areas for the posting of notices concerning Association business and activities, provided any such notices shall not contain salacious, inflammatory or anonymous material.